f3d-app/f3d/README.md

 * By running F3D from a terminal with a set of command-line options.
 * By running F3D directly and then dragging and dropping files into it to open them.
 * By using F3D automatically in the file manager when opening file.
-* As a [thumbnailer](#Thumbnailer) for all supported file formats with certain file managers.
+* As a thumbnailer for all supported file formats with certain file managers.

 # Installation

 You can find the release binary packages for Windows, Linux and macOS on the [Release page](https://github.com/f3d-app/f3d).
+See the [desktop integration](#Desktop Integration) section in order actually integrate the binary release in your desktop.
 Alternatively, you can build it yourself following the [build](#Build) guide below.

 You can also find packages for the following operating systems: